Limitless-VIP/Limitless/contrib/debian/README.md

 Debian
 ====================
-This directory contains files used to package tittiecoind/tittiecoin-qt for Debian-based Linux systems.
-If you compile tittiecoind/tittiecoin-qt yourself, there are some useful files here.
+This directory contains files used to package limitlessd/limitless-qt for Debian-based Linux systems.
+If you compile limitlessd/limitless-qt yourself, there are some useful files here.

-## tittiecoin: URI support ##
+## limitless: URI support ##

-tittiecoin-qt.desktop  (Gnome / Open Desktop)
+limitless-qt.desktop  (Gnome / Open Desktop)
 To install:

-	sudo desktop-file-install tittiecoin-qt.desktop
+	sudo desktop-file-install limitless-qt.desktop
 	sudo update-desktop-database

-If you build yourself, you will either need to modify the paths in the .desktop file or copy or symlink your tittiecoinqt binary to `/usr/bin` and the `../../share/pixmaps/tittiecoin128.png` to `/usr/share/pixmaps`
+If you build yourself, you will either need to modify the paths in the .desktop file or copy or symlink your limitlessqt binary to `/usr/bin` and the `../../share/pixmaps/limitless128.png` to `/usr/share/pixmaps`

-tittiecoin-qt.protocol (KDE)
+limitless-qt.protocol (KDE)